DRIVER ARRESTED AFTER HITTING TRAFFIC AGENT

 MAN WHO ‘PISTOL-WHIPPED’ VICTIM ARRESTED

-Police arrested 21-year-old Christopher Falco for robbery and weapons possession inside the 13th Precinct last Tuesday at 10 a.m.
-Falco allegedly tried to mug someone in front of 234 East 25th Street on an earlier date when he also hit the victim over the head with an imitation pistol.
+Police arrested a 21-year-old man for robbery and weapons possession inside the 13th Precinct last Tuesday at 10 a.m.
+The suspect allegedly tried to mug someone in front of 234 East 25th Street on an earlier date when he also hit the victim over the head with an imitation pistol.
+UPDATE, June 2019: This case has since been sealed.

 TEENS BUSTED FOR CREDIT CARD THEFT AT STARBUCKS